US

 Months 2–6 (sometimes longer)

-- Close accounts and finalize property transfers
+- Close accounts and finalize transfers as documentation allows

-Final reminder (the “calm plan”)
+Final reminder (the calm plan)

 - First: pronouncement + clearance + secure home/documents